AcademySoftwareFoundation/EncodingGuidelines/EncodeOpenAPV.md

 ## Ffmpeg

-Currently you need to grab the main branch, there is no official release yet that includes apv.
+Currently you need to grab the main branch, there is no official release yet that includes APV, although its likely to be in ffmpeg 8.0.
 There is a decoder which is impressively fast, and does support 422, 444 and 4444 at 10 and 12 bits.
 The encoder uses the OpenAPV library, and currently supports 422, 444 and 4444 at 10 and 12 bits.